Optimization-based Block Coordinate Gradient Coding for Mitigating Partial Stragglers in Distributed Learning

 \section{Introduction}

 Due to the explosion in the numbers of samples and features of modern datasets, it is generally impossible to train a model by solving a large-scale machine learning problem on a single node.
-This challenge naturally leads to distributed learning in a master-worker distributed computation system.
-In such a distributed computation system, due to various factors such as insufficient power, contention of shared resources, imbalanced work allocation and network congestions \cite{dean2013tail, straggler_detection_1}, some processing nodes may be slower than others or even fail from time to time.
+This challenge naturally leads to distributed learning in a master-worker distributed computation system. \SecREPLYb{Recently, distributed learning (or federated learning) has been actively investigated \cite{FedAvg, Huang, xu2021learning, Ye_CC, Li_YC}.} Due to various factors such as insufficient power, contention of shared resources, imbalanced work allocation and network congestions \cite{dean2013tail, straggler_detection_1}, some processing nodes may be slower than others or even fail from time to time.
 These nodes, referred to as \emph{stragglers}, can significantly affect the overall computation efficiency.
 Generally speaking, there are two commonly used straggler models.
 One is the \emph{full (persistent) straggler} model where stragglers are unavailable permanently\cite{ mat_mat_Yu_polynomial, mat_mat_Dutta_PolyDot_Codes , GC_Tandon_exact, GC_approx_Tandon_approx, approx_GC_Bitar}.
 The other is the \emph{partial (non-persistent) straggler} model where stragglers are slow but can conduct a certain amount of work\cite{mat_vec_Lee_speeding_up, mat_vec_LT_Codes, mat_vec_Dutta_Shot_Dot_Codes, mat_vec_Gunduz_speeding_up, mat_vec_Draper_hierarchical_ISIT, mat_mat_Draper_hierarchical_TIT, mat_mat_Lee_high_dimensional, mat_mat_Yu_polynomial, mat_mat_Draper_exploitation, GC_WH_improving_RS_Codes, GC_Min_Ye_communication, GC_SA_near_optimal, GC_Gunduz_clustering, GC_Gunduz_dynamic_clustering_J, approx_mat_vec_Draper_anytime, approx_mat_vec_Coded_Sequential}.
 The partial straggler model is more general than the full straggler model, as the former with each worker's computing time following a Bernoulli distribution degenerates to the latter.